Faustian bargains for rotten apples

 Instead, I type this to you from a modern x86-64 system running Linux, the Mac Pro hasn’t been switched on for anything serious in at least half a year now, and I sold the Apple Studio Displays I bought to go with it.
 The 2nd hand market for the 2019 Mac Pro is so poor that I got more for the Studio Displays than I could ever get for the Mac, and that’s despite loading it with upgrades.

 I really went all out.
-I upgraded to the 24-core Intel Xeon W-3265M plus 192GB of ECC DDR4-2933 (which is probably currently worth more than the rest of the system at the time of writing, due to datacentre deployments of ML systems turning the commodity DRAM market into shambles), and added a Sonnet 4x4 and brimmed it with enough high-end gen3x4 NVMe M.2 storage to have it benchmark at 12GB/s read and 10GB/s write.
+I upgraded to the 24-core Intel Xeon W-3265M and 192GB of ECC DDR4-2933 (which is probably currently worth more than the rest of the system at the time of writing, due to datacentre deployments of ML systems turning the commodity DRAM market into a shambles), and added a Sonnet 4x4 which I brimmed with enough high-end gen3x4 NVMe M.2 storage to have it benchmark at 12GB/s read and 10GB/s write.
 I replaced the default Radeon Pro 580X MPX with the Radeon Pro W5700X MPX to get access to its 16GB of dedicated VRAM, and spent almost $500 on Thunderbolt 4 Pro cables for the two Studio Displays.
 I even bought the stupid wheels.
 By most measures it remains a beast of a machine that I should still relish using today.

 The functional lowlights were super low: